nextstrain/nextstrain.org/static-site/content/docs/02-bioinformatics/05-data-formats.md

 #### Metadata JSON (required)

-Additional data to control and inform the visualisation is stored via the `metadata` property (key) at the top level of the JSON.
+Additional data to control and inform the visualization is stored via the `metadata` property (key) at the top level of the JSON.

 See [the JSON schema](https://github.com/nextstrain/augur/blob/master/augur/data/schema_meta.json) for more details, or see the current [live zika build](https://nextstrain.org/zika)'s metadata JSON [here](http://data.nextstrain.org/zika_meta.json).